 Pre-booked bungalow package prices are here.

-Jl.
-Pantai Sel.
+Jalan Pantai Sel.
 Gau Banjar Wijaya Kusuma, Ungasan

 One of the beautiful beach clubs on the Bukit, Ulu Cliffhouse is perched on an iconic Uluwatu cliff top with panoramic views across the ocean below.

-Start on a daybed by the 25-metre long infinity pool, dine at The Cliff Restaurant or venture down the cliff to the Ocean Deck with low-tide access to a private beach.
+Start on a daybed by the 25-metre-long infinity swimming pool, dine at The Cliff Restaurant or venture down the cliff to the Ocean Deck with low-tide access to a private beach.

 Ulu is also home to seven boutique suites at The Clubhouse at Ulu, for those who want to spend a little longer in Uluwatu.

-Ulu Cliffhouse entry fees: Free
+Ulu Cliffhouse entrance fee: Free

-Opening Hours: Open daily from 7 am
+Opening Hours: Open daily from 12 pm til late